Everyday (Angie Stone song): Background

 "Everyday" was written by Stone along with D'Angelo, while production was helmed by Russell Elevado.
 In 1997, the song was featured on the soundtrack to the 1997 film Money Talks.
 Though Stone had signed with the United Kingdom division of Arista Records earlier that year, the song prompted the label's then A&R manager Peter Edge to bring Stone to label head Clive Davis's attention, who was impressed by "her voice and deep emotional connection to traditional soul music" and signed her to his US division.
 "Everyday" was eventually included on her solo debut album, Black Diamond (1999).

 Chart performance

 In the United Kingdom, "Everyday" was released by Arista Records as a single from the Money Talks soundtrack in fall 1997.
-The song debuted and peaked at number 11 on the in the week ending November 15, 1997.
+The song debuted and peaked at number 11 in the week ending November 15, 1997.
 In the United States, "Everyday" was released as the album's third single in the first quarter of 2000.
 It peaked at number 52 on the US Hot R&B/Hip-Hop Songs chart in the week of May 6, 2000.
 The same week, it also reached number 21 on the US Adult R&B Songs chart.